linuxcaffe/tw-ann-hook/README.md

 ```
 $ twan.sh 142
 ```
-edit the task in vim, and line-breaks, tabs etc are preserved
+edit the annotation in vim, and on saving and closing, ine-breaks, tabs etc are preserved

 ### What would tw-ann-hook do?